|

 polishing.
 I recommend starting with the gentlest possible means and

-materials, and resorting to stronger methods only if necessary.
-I always
+materials and resorting to stronger methods only if necessary.
+I begin

 toothbrush for the small crannies.
 Cotton Q-tips and round toothpicks also

 come in handy for tight spots.
-Avoid solvents, especially when working
+Beware of powerful solvents, especially when working

 with an unknown modern plastic.
 Nothing is more disheartening than